Jan van der Watt

-Jan Gabriël Van der Watt (born 5 November 1952) is one of the world's leading New Testament Scholars and a Bible translator who moved to the Netherlands from Pretoria, South Africa in 2009 to take up a chair in New Testament and Source texts of early Christianity at Radboud University in Nijmegen.
-For a quarter of a century previously, he was professor at the University of Pretoria, where he was named as one of the 100 most influential academic thinkers in the 100-year history of the University of Pretoria, South Africa (see www.up.ac.za under Leading Minds).
-Van der Watt was also rated as international acknowledged researcher that is regarded by some of his international peers as international leader in his field, (see www.nrf.ac.za under rated researchers).
-Van der Watt is internationally best known for his monograph: Family of the King: Dynamics of Metaphor in the Gosepl According to John.
+Jan Gabriël Van der Watt (born 5 November 1952) is a scholar specialized in the New Testament and a Bible translator who moved to the Netherlands from Pretoria, South Africa in 2009 to take up a chair in New Testament and Source texts of early Christianity at Radboud University in Nijmegen.
+In 2018 he retired and returned to South Africa.
+For a quarter of a century previously, he was professor at the University of Pretoria, where he was named as one of the 100 most influential academic thinkers in the 100-year history of the University of Pretoria, South Africa.
+Van der Watt was also rated as international acknowledged researcher that is regarded by some of his international peers as international leader in his field.
+Van der Watt is internationally best known for his monographs.

 Biography

 He was born on 5 November 1952 in Germiston, South Africa.
 He obtained more than eight university degrees, all with distinction.
 He also represented his university in rugby and athletics and received provincial colours for athletics which enabled him to be selected for the South African national competition.

 In 2008 he received the University of Pretoria Commemorative Research Medal – Honoring our Leading Minds (1908–2008).
 This medal is awarded to a select number of researchers (100) in all fields, called "Our (= Univ. of Pretoria) leading minds (1908–2008)", that have played a significant role in establishing the University of Pretoria as a leading research institution over the past 100 years of the history of this institution.